-May 16, 2018 — Back in March I received a letter from the Social Security Administration – “It is time for you to register for your retirement benefit!”
+May 16, 2018 — (Updated July 18 with more experience feedback).
+Back in March I received a letter from the Social Security Administration – “It is time for you to register for your retirement benefit!”
 I was impressed with their timing and efficiency, since my 70th birthday will be this August.
 Nicely done.
 This article will chronicle my experiences in registering for my Social Security retirement benefit online – lessons learned that hopefully will help others when it comes time to claim their benefits.

 My decision was to wait until age 70 to claim.
 Fortunately we have been able to afford to live without that benefit so far.
 That blessing, coupled with very good genes (my parents’ average age before departing this earth was 97), made it seem like a good bet to wait until 70.
 That way I could capture the 8% increase a year for delaying from age 66, and then enjoy that extra money for a long time past the breakeven point in my late 70s (and my wife after I pass).
 Time will tell if that was a good move or not.